ScaledMarkets/dabl/langref/task_decl.md

 ### Idempotency and Isolation ("Hermeticity")

 This copying and the use of a container for task execution provides a very high level of isolation and idempotency for each task.
-Tasks are therefore *hermetic*— only defined inputs and outputs may enter and exit a task, respectively.
+Tasks are therefore *hermetic*—only defined inputs and outputs may enter and exit a task, respectively.

 There are qualifications to task hermeticity, however.
 One is that the task may be declared to be `open`, in which case the task is able to access the networks of the